sanjay900/VIIPER/docs/getting-started/installation.md

     Instead, bundle the (no dependencies, portable) VIIPER binary with your application and start/stop the server directly from your application as needed.
     You may need to check for existing VIIPER instances or use a custom port via `--api.addr` to avoid conflicts.

-!!! warning "USBIP not included"
+!!! info "USBIP installed by scripts"
-    The install scripts do **not** install/setup USBIP.
+    The install scripts install and configure USBIP for you:

-    Make sure a USBIP-client is installed and configured before installing VIIPER.
+    - **Windows:** installs the usbip-win2 driver (admin prompt) and prompts for a reboot when drivers were added.
+    - **Linux:** installs USBIP via the distro package manager (when available), loads `vhci_hcd`, and configures it to autoload.

+    If the automated USBIP setup fails, follow the [USBIP guide](usbip.md) to finish manually.

 **Linux:**